Master equation of discrete time graphon mean field games and teams: Conclusion

 \section{Conclusion}

-In this paper, we consider both finite and infinite horizon, large population dynamic game where each player is affected by others through a graphon mean-field population state.
-We present a novel backward recursive algorithm to compute non-stationary, signaling \gmfg for such games, where each player's strategy depends on its current private type and the current graphon mean-field population state.
-The non-triviality in the problem is that the update of population state is coupled to the strategies of the game, and is managed in the algorithm through unique construction of the fixed-point equations~\eqref{eq:m_FP},\eqref{eq:m_FP_ih}.
-We proved the existence of such equilibrium.
-Using this algorithm, we considered a malware propagation problem where we numerically computed equilibrium strategies of the players.
-In general, this algorithm be could instrumental in studying non-stationary equilibria in a number of applications such as financial markets, social learning, renewable energy.
+In this paper, we consider both finite and infinite horizon, large population dynamic game (with individual rewards) and team(with common rewards) where each player is affected by others through a graphon mean-field population state.
+We present a novel backward recursive algorithm to compute non-stationary, signaling \gmfg and GOMP for such games, where each player's strategy depends on its current private type and the current graphon mean-field population state.
+The non-triviality in the problem is that the update of population state is coupled to the strategies of the game, and is managed in the algorithm through unique construction of the fixed-point equations~\eqref{eq:m_FP},\eqref{eq:m_FP_ih} for GMFE and through an optimization problem~\eqref{eq:m_FP2} for the team problem.
+We proved the existence of the fixed-point equations~\eqref{eq:m_FP} under certain conditions.
+Using this algorithm, we considered a malware propagation problem where we numerically computed equilibrium and team optimal strategies of the players.
+In general, this algorithm be could instrumental in studying non-stationary equilibria and optimal control in a number of applications such as financial markets, social learning, renewable energy and more.

 \appendices